marcinw99/trivia-api/backend/README.md

 Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.

-To deploy the tests, run
+To deploy the tests, run the code below

+Note: you need to setup trivia_test db only once, tests are cleaning the db themselves.

 ```bash
 dropdb trivia_test